mrkarezina/awesome-search/README.md

 python manage.py runserver
 ```

-### Run CLI app
+### CLI

+Install the CLI for testing locally.
 ```
-python cli/awesome_search.py
+python setup.py install
 ```

-Raycast will automatically reflects any changes in the script.
+If using Raycast any changes in the script will automatically be reflected.
 Simply run the script again to debug any changes.

 ## Deployment

+### Backend

 For detailed steps for deploying Django on App Engine see the official [documentation](https://cloud.google.com/python/django/appengine).